hbc/tutorials/scRNAseq/scRNAseq_analysis_tutorial/lessons/cell_hashing.md

   > **KO**
   > - [TotalSeq™-B0302 anti-mouse Hashtag 2 Antibody](https://www.biolegend.com/en-us/search-results/totalseq-b0302-anti-mouse-hashtag-2-antibody-17772)
   > - Barcode Sequence: GGTCGAGAGCATTCA
+  >
+  > _**Important information from the antibody documentation to note:**  The antibodies are specific against mouse CD45 and MHC class I (of a, b,  d, j, k, s, and u haplotypes) and can be used to label hematopoietic and non-hematopoietic cells in most commonly used mouse strains for multiplex single cell sequencing analysis.
+CD45 (LCA, T200, or Ly-5) is expressed on all hematopoietic cells except mature erythrocytes and platelets.
+CD45 plays a key role in TCR and BCR signal transduction.
+The MHC class I M1/42 antibody reacts with the H-2 MHC class I alloantigens expressed on nucleated cells from mice of the a, b, d, j, k, s, and u haplotypes_

   To construct the feature reference file, the client's barcoding information needs to be provided in a specific format.
 The `feature_ref.csv` file should have the following columns:
     - `id`: unique ID corresponding to feature